Your novel study will go from ordinary to extraordinary with these Charlie and the Chocolate Factory Teaching Ideas…

 I recommend using the shorter list if you plan to move through the novel fairly quickly.
 This year we are using this book with our RTI students.
-With 45 minute classes, the pace is much slower, so I created a second longer list of words that could be used.
+With 45 minute classes, the pace is much slower, so I created a second long list of words that could be used.
 Both the short and long vocabulary lists have definitions and sentences from the novel containing the words.
-Multiple choice vocabulary quizzes are also provided.
+Multiple-choice vocabulary quizzes are also provided.

 The unit contains 10 comprehension quizzes.
-Each quiz contains multiple choice questions at both the knowledge level and higher level thinking skills such as cause/effect, inference, main idea, sequencing, etc. Each quiz also contains a constructive response question with a graphic organizer for planning responses.
-You can download a sample quiz for Chapters 1-3 by clicking here or on one of the images below.
+Each quiz contains multiple-choice questions at both the knowledge level and higher-level thinking skills such as cause/effect, inference, main idea, sequencing, etc. Each quiz also contains a constructed response question with a graphic organizer for planning responses.

 This unit covers all parts of speech with graphic organizers and practice exercises.
 Students can make a lap book or create an interactive notebook with the graphic organizers.

-Each part of speech contains a one page graphic organizer as seen in the photo below on the top section and an assortment of foldable graphic organizers covering rules and examples as seen on the bottom section in the photo below.
-Download a sample.
+Each part of speech contains a one-page graphic organizer as seen in the photo below on the top section and an assortment of foldable graphic organizers covering rules and examples as seen on the bottom section in the photo below.

 Skill Practice Samples

 Here is a sample practice page.
 It goes over using coordinating and subordinating conjunctions.